platformatic/platformatic/docs/guides/prisma.md

 }
 ```

-The snippet above defines a model called Post with the following fields and properties:
+The snippet above defines a `Post` model with the following fields and properties:
 - `id`: An auto-incrementing integer that will be the primary key for the model.
-- `title`: A non-null `String` field.
+- `title`: A non-nullable `String` field.
 - `content`: A nullable `String` field.
 - `published`: A `Boolean` field with a default value of false.
 - `viewCount`: An `Int` field with a default value of 0.